 The first (shown above) is to create a small source volume rectangle the approximate size of the beam diameter on the sample plane.
 Set it to output light at the fluorescing wavelength and to have it radiate light in all directions.
 This model demonstrates the effect of the second pinhole on the sharpness of the image.

 A backlit slide can also be used as a second method.
 Place an image at the sample plane as a Slide object.
 Then, use a Source Rectangle object to backlight the slide.
 This model is used more to demonstrate the image contrast for the system.

 Finally, the photoluminescence feature can be used to model the sample seen by the microscope.
 Add any volume object (volume rectangle, standard lens, volume sphere, etc.) to the system behind the last microscope objective surface where the collimated laser beam is focusing.
 Make the object’s cube dimensions comparable to the size of the object you will be looking for.
 In this system, volume sphere objects with a radius of 10 microns were the target size.
-Under object properties inside the volume physics window, select the model “Photoluminescent” and enter the spectral data of your fluorescent material into the window.
-The data must be listed in a specific format that is detailed in the downloadable files attached to this article.
+Under object properties inside the volume physics window, select the model “Phosphors and Fluorescence Data” and enter the spectral data of your fluorescent material into the window.
 Spectral data for absorption and emission are required.
-Then a spectrum for either excitation or quantum yield must be included (you only need to select one of the two).
+Then a spectrum for quantum yield must be included.

 The example system here is fluorescein in ethanol as a model.
 Set the fluorescent volume’s Material to model the properties of ethanol.
 At the sodium d-line, the index of ethanol is 1.36168 and the Abbe number is 59.35.